evizaer/evizaer.github.io/_drafts/programming-scratchpad.md

 # Subtyping and taxonomizing

 OO is very appealing because it allows nerds to taxonomize.
 Smart people love classifying and labelling things--it's actually what makes them smart.
 Being able to classify and label increasingly minute things makes you smarter than others.
 So OO fits smart people really well.
 THis is a kind of interdisciplinary smartness that doesn't require specific logical or mathematical skills.
 Functional languages tend to fit smart people who have a framework for understanding math; a much smaller set of people than smart people who may or may not care for math.

+# Subject-object distinction in OO

+x.Do(y).
+This is misleading because it looks like english and makes us want to use natural language metaphors and make all our code look like natural language.
+But natural language has no automatically-applied systematic knowledge restrictions like programming languages do.
+Your variables have to be in the right scope at the right time to be used by the methods that need them.

 Programming as State Transformation
 -----------------------------------